-A term used by Drupal to define the priority or order in which a function is processed or a block / node is displayed.
-From Drupal 6, the weight field is adjusted dynamically using a drag-and-drop interface.
-Note: A lower weight value (-10) will float to the top of lists, while heavier (+10) weights will appear lower in lists.
+Weights define the priority or order in which a function or hook is processed or a block / node is displayed (e.g. menu items).
+Lower weight values (-10) float to the top of lists, while heavier (+10) weights appear lower.

 a field API and CCK term used to refer to the HTML form element used to collect the input for the field from the user.